Republic Movement

-The Republic Movement (Hnutie Republika) is an extremist far-right political party in Slovakia led by Milan Uhrík.
-The party is often regarded as neo-fascist despite some political experts contesting this description.
+The Republic Movement (Hnutie Republika) is a far-right political party in Slovakia led by Milan Uhrík.
+The party is often regarded as neo-fascist, despite some political writers contesting this description.

 Founded in March 2021 by Uhrík and other former members of the far-right neo-Nazi party People's Party Our Slovakia (ĽSNS) of Marian Kotleba, the movement took over and renamed the existing party Voice of the People (Hlas Ľudu) led by Peter Marček, which had only 50 members in 2018.
 Marček was later kicked out of the party.

 Due to the defection of former ĽSNS representatives, the party had five seats in the National Council of the Slovak Republic before the 2023 election.
 Uhrík was elected a member of the European Parliament for ĽSNS in 2019.

 History

 The party was formed on 9 March 2021 by taking over and renaming an already-established political party, Voice of the People (Hlas Ľudu).
 Before this, the party was led by Peter Marček, and had only 50 members as of 2018.
 Milan Uhrík became the party's new chairman.
 Apart from Uhrík, additional former members of the far-right neo-Nazi party ĽSNS joined the newly-renamed party.
 This included Milan Mazurek, Miroslav Suja, Ondrej Ďurica, and Eduard Kočiš, among others.

 Marček was kicked out of the party in June 2022.
 The party accused him of "doing his own politics" without consulting Uhrík.
 Marček, however, accused them of neo-Nazi tendencies and beliefs, and stated his objections were the primary reason for his firing.
 As of 2022, the party consists of 1,044 members.